AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-meds-current-1-intro.md

-### List of Medicine Items for a Patient *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*
+### List of Medicine Items for a Patient with Chnage Information *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

 #### Usage scenarios

 The following are the overarching usage scenarios this profile is intended to support:
-* A clinical information system (CIS) sends or receives a shared medicines list with the My Health Record system
+* A clinical information system (CIS) sends or receives a practitioner authored shared medicines list with the My Health Record system
-* A contracted service provider (CSP) sends or receives a shared medicines list with the My Health Record system
+* A contracted service provider (CSP) sends or receives a practitioner authored shared medicines list with the My Health Record system
-* A CIS sends or receives a shared medicines list with another CIS or CSP
+* A CIS sends or receives a practitioner authored shared medicines list with another CIS or CSP
-* A CSP sends or receives a shared medicines list with a CIS or another CSP
+* A CSP sends or receives a practitioner authored shared medicines list with a CIS or another CSP
-* A registered portal or registered repository receives a shared medicines list
+* A registered portal or registered repository receives a practitioner authored shared medicines list

 An expected usage scenario, further scoping the above overarching scenarios is:
-* A shared medicines list exchanged as a pharmacist shared medicines list (PSML) document
+* A practitioner authored shared medicines list exchanged as a pharmacist shared medicines list (PSML) document

 This profile does not support sending an absence of clinical information as a list, e.g. no medicines information available.